Ganges: Economy

 The Ganges Basin with its fertile soil is instrumental to the agricultural economies of India and Bangladesh.
 The Ganges and its tributaries provide a perennial source of irrigation to a large area.
 Chief crops cultivated in the area include rice, sugarcane, lentils, oil seeds, potatoes, and wheat.
 Along the banks of the river, the presence of swamps and lakes provides a rich growing area for crops such as legumes, chillies, mustard, sesame, sugarcane, and jute.
 There are also many fishing opportunities along the river, though it remains highly polluted.
 Also, the major industrial towns of Unnao and Kanpur, situated on the banks of the river with the predominance of tanning industries add to the pollution.

 Tourism

 Tourism is another related activity.
-Three towns holy to Hinduism—Haridwar, Allahabad (Prayagraj), and Varanasi—attract millions of pilgrims to its waters to take a dip in the Ganges, which is believed to cleanse oneself of sins and help attain salvation.
+Three towns holy to Hinduism—Haridwar, Prayagraj, and Varanasi—attract millions of pilgrims to its waters to take a dip in the Ganges, which is believed to cleanse oneself of sins and help attain salvation.
 The rapids of the Ganges are also popular for river rafting in the town of Rishikesh, attracting adventure seekers in the summer months.
 Several cities such as Kanpur, Kolkata and Patna have also developed riverfront walkways along the banks to attract tourists.